 Sometimes called a claims examiner, this person investigates the claims you file, decides if the claim is covered, and determines how much you’ll be paid under a settlement.
-This person acts on behalf of the insurance company when negotiating to settle a case.

 When you have multiple insurance policies (homeowners, auto, boat, umbrella, etc.) all with the same carrier, it’s called bundling.
 Besides lower premiums, bundling may provide additional benefits, such as having to pay just one deductible for claims that involve two policies (a tree falls, damaging both your garage and the vehicle inside, for example).

 When you have a loss that is covered by the terms of your insurance policy, you can file a claim, a formal request to your insurance company asking for payment.
 Once the company confirms the claim, you’ll be paid according to the terms of your policy.
 For example, if you have a deductible, it will be subtracted from the payment you receive.

 This is the benefits of your insurance, the protection you have against losses that are covered under your policy.
 For example, while your homeowners policy typically covers loss from fire or theft, it may or may not include coverage for damage caused by flooding.

 Loss to your property or harm to yourself or others.
 This differs from the term ‘damages,’ which describes the money that one person must pay another when they are determined to be at fault for a loss.